doomemacs/doomemacs/.github/PULL_REQUEST_TEMPLATE/bump.md

 >
 >    OR, if multiple packages are bumped in one commit:
 >
->      Bump package1, package2 & package 3
+>      Bump :tools lsp
 >
 >      emacs-lsp/lsp-mode@91e37a6 -> emacs-lsp/lsp-mode@c8188ef
 >      emacs-lsp/lsp-ui@cf6906c -> emacs-lsp/lsp-ui@582e153
 >
->    (Commit hashes should be limited to 7 characters)
+>    Commit hashes should be limited to 7 characters.
+Include additional
+>    commentary after the list of commit changes.
 >
 > 4. You've included links to relevant issues, if any
 > 5. You've deleted this template